ONEARMY/academy/docs/business/Setup_Payment.md

 ![Select processor](../assets/Business/Set%20up%20payment-4-create.png)

-# Connect to your Paypal Account
+# Connect your Paypal Account

 [Paypal](https://paypal.com/) is a very widely used payment tool that is very accessible in many countries.
 It can be good to offer it additionally to your Stripe payment method to avoid conflicts with Payments.